-The folk at Master of Malt have an interesting Smooth Ambler taster set which covers both gins and whiskies, which will definitely be going onto my birthday list!
+The folk at Master of Malt have an interesting Smooth Ambler taster set (now sadly discontinued) which covers both gins and whiskies, which will definitely be going onto my birthday list!

 Old Scout Straight Bourbon is a 7 year old bourbon with a relatively high 36% rye content - not every bourbon producer gives you exact figures, but anything over 30% rye is noteworthy.
 Having tasted a fair amount of rye whiskey when we were in the US last year, it's certainly something I intend to explore further.

 The aroma is full of soft toffee with crystalised ginger and a touch of dried apple.
 Water knocks back the sweetness, exposing more dried apple along with poached pears and vanilla.

 In the mouth, it's delicious; spiced vanilla fudge with a slowly building chili pepper kick.
 The finish is impressively long, with hints of pipe tobacco and just a little sour cherry.